 Do your apps function without the GPS/Location Services enabled?
 I am worried about my privacy.

-All my apps still function even if you have disabled GPS or location services – or your device does not have them built in.
+All my apps still function even if you have disabled GPS or location services – or even if your device does not have location services built in.
 For accuracy however you should manually choose a nearby location in the app to receive the correct information.
 If you don’t do this, the app may show you incorrect information.
 This particularly affects sun and moon rise and set times.
 The app will save the location you manually select so you don’t have to do it again next time.

 All my apps only require access to your GPS or location “While the app is being used”.
 My apps do not access your location in the background while you are using other apps or not using your device.